IUPESM BYLAWS (how it functions)

 c.
 Each Constituent Organization shall have the right to appoint 100 voting delegates, to attend the General Assembly and vote.

-f.
-Constituent Organizations and National Members may designate alternates to normal delegates.
+e.
+Constituent Organizations may designate alternates to normal delegates.

+g.
+Attendance at a General Assembly is open to all members of Constituent Organizations and representatives of Affiliate Members

 h.
-Attendance at a General Assembly is open to all members of Constituent Organizations, National Members and representatives of Affiliate Members

-i.
-Extra-ordinary meetings of the General Assembly may be corvened by petition to Council of one or more Constituent Organizations, or a majority of the National and Affiliate members.
+Extra-ordinary meetings of the General Assembly may be convened by petition to Council of one of the Constituent Organizations.

 a.
-Voting delegates to the General Assembly shall be the delegates from the Constituent Organizations; two delegates from each National Member; and all Council members, with no individual having more than one vote.
+Voting delegates to the General Assembly shall be the delegates from the Constituent Organizations; and all Council members, with no individual having more than one vote.

 b.
-All issues, except amendments to the Statutes and proposals for expulsion, shall be decided by a simple majority vote of the delegates in attendance at a General Assembly Meeting (provided that a quorum is achieved) or sixty percent (60%) of those responding to a mail ballot.
+All issues, except amendments to the Statutes and proposals for expulsion, shall be decided by a simple majority vote of the delegates in attendance at a General Assembly Meeting (provided that a quorum is achieved) or sixty percent (60%) of those responding to a mail ballot or electronic ballot.

 c.
 For all decisions a quorum must be achieved.
 A quorum at the General Assembly shall be one-third of all eligible voting delegates.
-If decisions have to be made by postal ballot, a quorum shall consist of one-half of all eligible voting delegates.
+If decisions have to be made by postal ballot, or electronic ballot, a quorum shall consist of one-half of all eligible voting delegates.

 3.1 The Officers of the IUPESM are:

-3.2 The office of the Treasurer may be held by the Secretary-General.
+3.2 In exceptional circumstances the office of the Treasurer may be held temporary by the Secretary-General.

-3.3 The President shall be Chairman of all meetings of the General Assembly, and the Council.
+3.3 The President shall be the Chairperson of all meetings of the General Assembly, and the Council.
 He or she shall be responsible for the implementation of the policy of IUPESM.

 3.4 The Secretary-General shall be responsible for all matters concerning the administration of IUPESM and, in particular, for the conduct of correspondence, the preparation and distribution of publications and the safe keeping of the archives of IUPESM.